jengle-dev/Tech-Blog/README.md

 Jennifer Engle
 * GitHub @jengle-dev https://github.com/jengle-dev

+## Project Status
+In development.
+Submitting for 2nd review for grading for my Full Stack bootcamp.

 ### Project Roadmap
 * Add ability to insert images (gifs, png) to posts and comments.
 * Add a privacy opt in/out.